mviereck/x11docker/README.md

  - Much faster than widespread SSH and VNC solutions.
  - No dependencies inside of docker images - run any GUI applications in docker.
- - Secure sandboxing of X11 GUI applications.
-Preserve container isolation using a separate X server.
-Avoids security issues concerning X forwarding.
+ - Secure sandboxing of GUI applications.
  - Sound with pulseaudio is possible.
  - Hardware accelerated OpenGL rendering is possible.